stencil-community/stencil-eslint/README.md

 - [`@stencil/async-methods`](./docs/async-methods.md)

-This rule catches Stencil public methods that are not async.
+This rule catches Stencil public methods decorated with `@Method` that are not async.

 - [`@stencil/ban-prefix`](./docs/ban-prefix.md)